Last Updated: May 25, 2021

-Cookies are a set of text and numbers, that are stored into your browser memory in the form of a URL, to assist the browser in remembering user information that was previously used when the web page was last visited.
-Cookies can be accessed by the user computer or by the web server.
+Cookies are a set of text and numbers, that are stored in your browser memory in the form of a URL, to assist the browser in remembering user information that was previously used when the web page was last visited.
+Cookies can be accessed by the user’s computer or by the web server.
 A cookie itself does not contain any real information, since it is only a small text-string file.
 It is the browser that can read a cookie after it retrieves the cookie stored from the computer.

 There are two types of cookies.
 Session cookies are temporary and are deleted once the visited site is shut down.
 Persistent cookies are permanent and are stored in the browser’s subfolder.
 The server activates persistent cookies once the site that created them in the first place is re-visited.

 Cookies also permit mutual exchange between our application and the users.
 You can share information and piles of data on the nTask application, in turn, nTask can share relevant ads with you.

 nTask uses certain tracking technologies or tools that help us collect user cookies.

 We use 2 types of cookies that are used by our tracking technologies:

 - Session Cookies – These cookies help a user to move from page to page within our web page without having to provide the same information that was already inserted into the site on the first visit.
 Session cookies are transient, the browser needs them to recognize a user without requiring authentication on each visit made next.